bozeklab/DISK/README.md

 Additional parameters can be set:
 - *missing_pad* (list of 2 integers, default: [1, 0]) -- how many points to the left and right of the gap is needed for the DISK model to interpolate.
 Higher numbers will give better precision but fewer imputed gaps.
 The left value needs to be >= 1.
 - *n_cpus* (int, default: 1) -- used to load the data
-- *threshold_error_score* (float, default: 0.1) -- threshold used to reject bad imputed samples to have an idea about the value to put, look at plots output of the test script (inside `DISK_train` folder)
+- *threshold_error_score* (float, default: 0.1) -- threshold used to reject bad imputed samples to have an idea about the value to put, look at plots output of the evaluate script (inside `DISK_train` folder)

 ## Additional DISK commands